 Cameco Steps Up for Mental Health

-Learn more at www.stepupsk.ca
+Learn more and see project summaries at www.stepupsk.ca

 How does it work?

 Step Up for Mental Health is powered by Cameco in partnership with Brainsport, the Saskatoon Community Foundation and the Saskatchewan Health Authority.
 Since its inception in 2019, the event has raised almost $784,000 to support mental health in Saskatchewan.